mkyleUD/Caviness-HPC-Shell/index.md

 >
 >
 > You are also required to follow the directions to install the required software that you will need
-> for this workshop.Information on the require software can be found on the [Setup Page](./setup/).
+> for this workshop.
+Information on the required software can be found on the [Setup Page](./setup/).
 >
-> If you need additional installing the required software please visit
+> If you need additional help installing the required software please visit
 > [this UD Service page](https://services.udel.edu/TDClient/32/Portal/KB/ArticleDet?ID=491) There
 > you will find additional directions on how to install PuTTY and Xming on Windows, and Mac.
-> You can also send an email to [askit@udel.edu](mailto:askit@udel.edu).
+> You can also send an email to [askit@udel.edu](mailto:askit@udel.edu) if you encounter problems with the installation.
 >
 >
-> Coding and command line experience is not required it would be helpful.
+> Coding and command line experience is not required, however it would be helpful.
 {: .prereq}